 “Why fit in when you were born to stand out?” — Dr. Seuss

-My c-suite and senior-level executive clients work hard with me through my personal branding and job search readiness process.
+My clients − c-suite and senior-level executive job seekers − work hard with me through my personal branding and job search readiness process.

 They’re eager to open up and dig deep so that I can differentiate their unique ROI in their LinkedIn profiles, resumes, biographies, etc., and position them as a great fit for the employers they’re targeting.

-The vast majority of them understand that branding is more than keywords and descriptions of hard skills.
+The vast majority of them understand that true personal branding is more than keywords and descriptions of hard skills.

 This is especially true of clients who haven’t been in a job search for many years.

-They still want a resume like the one they used in 1998, when hard skills were the sole focus, and “sameness” was the goal.
+They still want a resume like the one they used in 1998 . . . an anemic, flat document with hard skills as the sole focus.
+“Sameness” was the goal.

 And they’re uncomfortable using storytelling in their LinkedIn profile content, which is the best way to make a connection with people assessing them through their profile.